The library building is open to the public, and curbside service will continue as needed.

-Please return all items to the rear book drops as we prepare to offer curbside service.
+Please return all items to the book drops.
 Please only return SCPL-owned items to the book drops.
 We are not accepting donations at this time.
-Also, please do not put bags in the book drops.

-Bookmobile service to home stop patrons will resume on June 1.
+Bookmobile service to home stop patrons has resumed.
 Service to long-term care facilities and community stops will resume at a later date.

 All meetings and events scheduled in the Carnegie Library Center by outside groups are canceled.

 Outside groups will not be able to reserve meeting space in the Carnegie Library Center until further notice.

 Inter-library loan service is suspended until further notice.

 The below resources include those that typically require purchase or membership, but are temporarily available at no cost.
 For always free-to-use resources, view our Digital Resources.

 The Centers for Disease Control and Prevention is the leading national public health institute of the United States, and is a federal agency under the Department of Health and Human Services.
 The website linked above is the hub for information regarding COVID-19.

 The state government’s home for most of the state’s human services and health care programs.
 Contains up-to-date information about COVID-19 in Kentucky.